janehk/SLIC/README.md

 * Present their final project in a 2 minute or shorter video clip uploaded to YouTube under Creative Commons license;
 * Provide their final project materials (including any slides, video and other media, documentation, working code, etc) through a GitHub repository under an open source license.

-Final team projects will be reviewed and rated by a panel of invited judges.
+Final team projects will be reviewed and rated by a panel of invited judges, including from the ZenCash founding team.
 Evaluation criteria will be added to this challenge page after an initial meeting of the judges and prior to the start of the CL+B Festival event.
 The top team projects will be determined based on rank order resulting from an aggregate of the ratings by each judge.
 The team submitting the top ranked, highest rated project will be invited to present the project in-person at MIT to interested students, faculty and researchers.

 More information on challenge criteria and additional prizes and awards will be added to this challenge page as they are finalized.